Instituto Salvadoreño de Contadores Públicos

 • SMO 2: International Education Standards

-As an entity established by general consensus and with voluntary membership, the ISCP lacks authority to further adopt IES requirements for its members.
-Therefore, its activities primarily include promoting an update of the universities’ curricula and proposing legal changes to the government that would require the accountancy profession in El Salvador to adopt and implement IES requirements.
-For example, the ISCP states it has established a University Exchange Commission responsible for promoting the IES in the jurisdiction and collaborated with the CVPCPA to reform the IPD and CPD requirements.
-In addition, the ISCP has established an Education Standards Committee responsible for monitoring and executing SMO 2-related activities.
+As an entity established by general consensus and with voluntary membership, the ISCP lacks the authority to adopt IES requirements for its members further.
+Therefore, its activities primarily include promoting an update of the universities’ curricula and proposing legal changes to the government that would require the accountancy profession in El Salvador to adopt and implement IES requirements as the education requirements to be met by all professionals.

 Current Status: Sustain